ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 - Set as **default OOF message** for internal or external recipients (OOF messages only)
 - Set in **Outlook Web** for the currently logged-in user, including mirroring signatures the the cloud as **roaming signatures**
 - Centrally managed only, or **exist along user-created signatures** (signatures only)
-- Copied to an **additional path** for easy access to signatures on mobile devices or for use with email clients and apps besides Outlook Windows/Mac/Web: Apple Mail, Google Gmail, Samsung Mail, Mozilla Thunderbird, GNOME Evolution, KDE KMail, and others.
+- Copied to an **additional path** for easy access to signatures on mobile devices or for use with email clients and apps besides Outlook: Apple Mail, Google Gmail, Samsung Mail, Mozilla Thunderbird, GNOME Evolution, KDE KMail, and others.
+- Create an **email draft containing all available signatures** in HTML and plain text for easy access in mail clients that do not have a signatures API
 - **Write protected** (Outlook for Windows signatures only)

 Set-OutlookSignatures can be **run by users on Windows, Linux and macOS clients, including shared devices and terminal servers - or on a central system with a service account**.